FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/tutorial_specific/android_studio/fork_and_clone_github_repository/Fork-and-Clone-From-GitHub.rst

    Team repository's master always matches FIRST-Tech-Challenge/FtcRobotController's master branch.

+The purple commit is a merge of v7.1 into the competition branch.
+In this diagram, v7.2 and v8.0 remain unmerged and the competition branch will be building against v7.1 of the SDK.

-Following this model means that commit history for the master branch for the team's repository will always match the commit history for the parent's master branch.
+Following this model means that commit history for the master branch for the team's repository will always match the commit history for the FIRST-Tech-Challenge/FtcRobotController's master branch.
 All software that teams intend to compete with is merged into a competition branch.
 Features, new software, experiments, etc, are worked on in child branches of the competition branch and merge back into the competition branch, not the master branch.
-SDK updates should always be conflict free, updates can be done independent of merges into a competition branch, and if something goes sideways when doing a merge of an SDK update into development it can be more straightforward to recover as opposed to backing out of an update straight into master where the branches do not match.
+SDK updates to a team clone's master branch should always be conflict free, updates can be done independent of merges into a competition branch, and if something goes sideways when doing a merge of an SDK update into development it can be more straightforward to recover as opposed to backing out of an update straight into master where the branches do not match.

 More detailed information on the mechanics of branching can be found here `Using Branches <https://www.atlassian.com/git/tutorials/using-branches>`_